daviduzondu/website/www/content/_blog/creating-spaces-dl.md

 ![virgin api consumer vs chad independent scraper](https://i.imgur.com/j4gD4fw.jpg) A meme I found on 4chan

-Hello, My name is David Uzondu and I am a final year Computer Science student at Bayero University Kano.
-I was recently approved for the back-end track on the HNG internship program.

-One reason I am excited to participate in the [HNG internship program](https://hng.tech/internship) is to gain hands-on experience and deepen my skills in back-end development.
-This opportunity will work on real-world projects, learn best practices, and collaborate with industry professionals.
-I also signed up for [HNG Premium](https://hng.tech/premium) which will give me access to exclusive opportunities like certificates, reference letters, and the latest job openings.

 A few weeks ago, I wanted to listen to a Twitter Space conversation but had network issues.
 I noticed the space was recorded, so I bookmarked the link to return when my connection was stable.

 The next day, I tried to listen again, but the Twitter app wouldn’t load the space, which frustrated me.
 Since Twitter doesn’t allow downloading recorded spaces for later, I decided to use `yt-dlp`—a command-line tool that downloads media from sites like YouTube, Vimeo, and Twitter.
 However, there was a bug in the version of `yt-dlp` installed on my machine that caused the program to crash whenever I tried to download a space.